fishi0x01/saidumlo/README.md

 Vault is awesome, but lacks an easy configurable config file to synch your local ops repo with the vault secrets.
 I always find myself writing and maintaining different `Makefile` commands for different secrets of different stages (qa/staging/live..).
 SaiDumLo lets you easily define and manage different secret groups like `qa` or `prod` in a single yaml config file.
+It can also handle dir subtrees through wildcards `*` and write/read binary data via base64 encoding.

 Example **.secrets.yml:**
 ```